Building an Internal AI Tool from Scratch

 The Process

-I used Claude Code to build an application that could search by keyword across all of our Gong transcripts and generate a report based on specific criteria I defined.
+I used Claude Code to build an application I call Gong Lab.
+It searches by keyword across all of our Gong transcripts and generates a report based on specific criteria I define.

 An engineer helped me configure the API keys and authentication so the app could connect to Gong and retrieve transcripts.
 From there, I worked with Claude Code to create agents that pull the relevant data and analyze it according to the parameters I set.